 Don’t forget about the manual completion option

 Although the automatic completion functionality is the most immediately useful option there are times when getting students to manually indicate their completion of a task can be useful e.g. if the activity is not related to a QMplus activity.
-You can even set up manual completion on labels in a course area which would allow you to create a primitive form of checklist.
+You can even set up manual completion on labels in a course area which would allow you to create a basic checklist.
 However, if you are interested in checklists, we would recommend looking at the checklist activity itself.

 Be cautious with the “view” condition